QuLore: An Adaptive Security Framework to Extend Quantum-Safe Communications to Real-World Networks: Performance evaluation

-To evaluate the performance of the proposed framework, latency measurements were collected for each Security Level.
+To evaluate the performance of QuLore, latency measurements were collected for each Security Level.
 First, complete E2E key establishment across all Security Levels was analyzed, which accounts for all operations required for both the initiating and target applications.
 The delay associated with transmitting the key identifier from the initiating to the target application was excluded, as it is application-specific and out of the scope of this validation.

 In addition to the overall E2E latency, a detailed analysis was performed for each individual phase, Security Level Assignment, Configuration, and Secure Key Derivation, in order to quantify their individual contributions to total latency.
-Each test case defined in Table \ref{table:validation} was executed 100 times to obtain statistically significant measurements.
+Each test case defined in Table \ref{table:validation} (same as those defined in Figure~\ref{fig:four-with-legend}) was executed 100 times to obtain statistically significant measurements.
 The generated boxplots have been calculated with 98 percentile and show the median (horizontal line), the mean (x), the box (top limit 75 percentile and bottom limit 25 percentile), and the “whiskers” (that contain the 98\% of results).

+Beyond latency, CPU consumption was measured using the \textit{resource} package in Python, which captures the cumulative user and system time consumed by each process during each execution.
+Communication overhead was assessed by analyzing the communication traces generated for each test case, enabling quantification of the protocol-induced overhead independent of application-level data exchange.

-Fig. \ref{fig:E2E-time} shows the total delay for E2E key establishment.
-Level~1 demonstrates the fastest establishment, averaging 73.35~ms through direct QKD key retrieval, followed by Level~4 with 92.3~ms via purely PQC-based operations.
-In contrast, the more complex Security Levels exhibited higher latencies, with 170.38~ms for Level~2 and 154.97~ms for Level~3.
-Despite the performance differences across levels, all key establishment operations remained below 200~ms, confirming the framework's suitability.
+Figure~\ref{fig:E2E-time} shows the total delay for E2E key establishment.
+Level~1 demonstrates the fastest establishment, averaging 59.81~ms through direct QKD key retrieval, followed by Level~4 with 85.06~ms via purely PQC-based operations.
+In contrast, the more complex Security Levels exhibited higher latencies, with 138.92~ms for Level~2 and 143.27~ms for Level~3.
+Additionally, this latency is highly dependent on the number of intermediate trusted nodes that are involved in the key establishmentment.
+Despite the performance differences across levels, all key establishment operations remained below 150~ms, confirming the framework's suitability.

-Moving towards the first subprocess, Security Level Assignment was highly consistent across all scenarios, with assignment times ranging from 8 to 9~ms for both initiating and target applications.
+Moving towards the first subprocess, Security Level Assignment was highly consistent across all scenarios, with assignment times around 6~ms for both initiating and target applications.
 This uniformity demonstrates that QuSeC performs the decision-making process efficiently, contributing negligible overhead to total E2E time.